CiscoSecurity/amp-05-health-checker-windows/README.md

 The .env file must have the following entries to pull the policy.xml which is no longer accessible locally as of the 8.1.3 release.

+For Public Cloud:
+    Enter a CLIENT_ID and API_KEY from the Secure Endpoint console.
+    Enter a REGION (NAM, EU, or APJC).
+    Enter a SX_CLIENT_ID and SX_API_KEY from the SecureX/XDR console.
+    Enter an ORG_NAME for the SecureX/XDR Organization.

+For Private Cloud:
+    Enter a CLIENT_ID and API_KEY from the Private Cloud console.
+    Enter "PC" for the region.
+    Enter your PC_DOMAIN such as test.local.
+    Enter the path to your Private Cloud root certificate, such as "C:/Users/xxxxx/Desktop/rootCA.crt"

 > CLIENT_ID = "01234567890abcdef012"

 > API_KEY = "12345678-abcd-abcd-abcd-1234567890ab"